For specific Coronavirus (COVID-19) research and guidance visit the Coronavirus information hub.

-The Scottish Mental Health Research Network provides support to improve the quality and quantity of research and promote excellent in mental health clinical research in Scotland.
+The NRS Mental Health Network provides support to improve the quality and quantity of research and promote excellent in mental health clinical research in Scotland.
 Our scope includes commercial and academic studies across a wide range of areas including imaging, psychosocial, genetic, multi-centre clinical trials, and e-health research.

-The network is managed by a coordinating centre in Edinburgh led by Professor Stephen Lawrie, with a Scotland-wide Management Group representing Regional Leads in Edinburgh, Glasgow, Dundee and Aberdeen.
-Associate Directors in Statistics, Databases and Genetics support the work of the network alongside regionally based Research Assistants and Research Nurses covering all health boards in Scotland.
+The network is managed by a coordinating centre in Edinburgh led by Professor Stephen Lawrie, with a Scotland-wide Management Group representing Regional Leads in the 4 NRS Nodes, and work alongside regionally based Research Assistants and Research Nurses covering all health boards in Scotland.